aimms/how-to/Articles/127/127-Progress-Window.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog on April 1, 2015 by Marcel Hunting.
+	This article was originally posted to the AIMMS Tech Blog.

 .. sidebar:: Progress Window